 James has been placed with Windmill Community Gardens.
 Windmill Community Gardens is a food growing project based in Margate, running since 2004.
 They work with local people to build a stronger, healthier, more active community.
 They run open access activities for all ages and abilities, including Gardening Club on Tuesdays, “Cabbage Patch” group for toddlers and families on Thursdays, and a Wellbeing Group on Fridays.
 Their mission is to deliver a variety of inclusive outdoor opportunities for people to come together to make a difference for themselves, others and for the environment.
 They have two sites which they transformed from derelict land.
 The first site is the community garden, whilst the second site is a market garden which employs organic methods of growing vegetables which they sell via their veg box scheme and to local restaurants.
 During this exchange, James will spend a week with Windmill Community Gardens, attending the public activities and assisting with their veg box scheme.

 Sara Jackson has been placed with Grandad’s Workshop.
 Grandad’s workshop is run by Frank White.
 Frank has gained experience and skills from over 40 years of working in varied environments; from engineering & welding and sheet metalwork to carpentry, plumbing and maintenance, and finally teaching Design and Technology at Dane Court Grammar School.
-His engineers curiosity and thought processes have made him a problem solver.
-Grandad’s workshop specialises in repurposing and re-imaging uses for materials to create bespoke and unusual pieces of furniture, and to engineer practical tools.
-They provide a variety of services in the workshop, including a sharpening and maintenance service for tools and short courses for children and families, such as pen-making.
-Frank is enthusiastic about passing on his skills and knowledge, and also crafts tailor made courses upon request, and creates commissioned pieces for customers.
+His engineer's curiosity and thought processes have made him a problem solver.
+Grandad’s Workshop specialises in re-purposing and re-imaging uses for materials to create bespoke and unusual pieces of furniture, and to engineer practical tools.
+A variety of services are provided by the workshop, including a sharpening and maintenance service for tools and short courses for children and families, such as pen-making.
+Frank is enthusiastic about passing on his skills and knowledge, crafts tailor-made courses upon request, and creates commissioned pieces for customers.
 Frank’s workshop has extensive facilities, from welding to woodwork.
 Sara and Frank have begun engineering an embossing machine.

 William Hughes is a visual artist currently based in Broadstairs.
-Drawing forms the backbone of William Hughes' practice.
+Drawing forms the backbone of his practice.
 Images are culled from a variety of sources; manuals and books, found photo albums and photographs, online and offline image archives.
-Reproduced in graphite, the work aims to measure the inertia of the translation process from anonymous image to reproduction on paper against the potentiality of drawing as a meditative, developmental platform.
+Reproduced in graphite, the work aims to measure the inertia of the translation process from anonymous image to reproduction on paper against the potential of drawing to be a meditative, developmental platform.
 Through an investigation into themes of nostalgia and labour, the instantaneity of the spontaneous photograph is both exploited and negated by the drawing process and the associations of the medium.
 His miniature, delicately realised drawings form a loose narrative in which notions of memory, history and the performative rituals of everyday life are explored.

 William Hughes has been placed with The Monkton Stargazers astronomy group, at The Thanet Observatories in the Monkton Nature Reserve.
 The Monkton Stargazers are scientists and engineers willing to give up their free time to educate the public in scientific matters.
-Monkton Stargazers hold public viewings at the Thanet observatories on the 4th Friday of the month, (except for May, June and July, as the evenings are too light.)
-The viewings are attended by amateur astronomers and beginners alike, with families particularly encouraged to join!
-They also facilitate children’s astronomy sessions for a girls coding group called The Steamettes.
+Monkton Stargazers hold public viewings at the Thanet observatories on the fourth Friday of the month, (except for May, June and July, as the evenings are too light.)
+The viewings are attended by amateur astronomers and beginners alike, with families particularly encouraged to join.
+They also facilitate children’s astronomy sessions for a girls' coding group called The Steamettes.
 William has been working closely with John Hislop, a leading member of the Monkton Stargazers and a former physics teacher.
 John has been keenly sharing his knowledge of astronomy with William.
-William has already given an impromptu talk at the observatory (insert date) where he presented his work to attendees of the public viewing.
+William is soon to given an impromptu talk at the observatory where he presented his work to attendees of the public viewing.